Naqhid/RPG-Game-Javascript/README.md

 # RPG_Game

 > An RPG game created using Javascript.
+It is a turn-based RPG game with Phaser librar

 ## DESCRIPTION

-> The game consists of an island which has a hero and many enemies.

-> For movement you can use WSAD keys.
+> The game is about a lonely knight that fell into an island on which there are lots of bandits.
+He can cut the trees and destroy other objects and get a 50 score, also he can kill the bandits and get 200 scores for every bandit.

-> The control includes (W-Move up, A-Move left, S-Move down, D-Move Right) keys.
+> Gameplay is Extremely simple.
+You move around with WASD(W-Move up, A-Move left, S-Move down, D-Move Right) keys, as usual,

-> For attack you can use the left click.

-> Hero can attack the enemies and score the Points.

-> If the hero is unable to defend himself, then he dies and the game is over.
+> and left-click for the attack.
+Try to get as many points as you can, before you die.

+> Good Luck!

 ## Built With